 March is the final month of the community outreach online giving campaign.
 Donate today!

 Through its community outreach grant program, the MOAA Foundation offers grants each year to MOAA councils and chapters that are actively engaged in helping military and veteran families within their communities.
 Like the MOAA Scholarship Fund, the MOAA Foundation, a 501(c)(3) nonprofit organization, relies on year-round donations from individuals, corporations, and foundations to fund these types of programs.

 During February and March, individuals who would like to support the community outreach grant program may donate at www.moaa.org/foundation, and 100 percent of all donations made during that online giving campaign will support the grant program.

 In 2018, 19 MOAA councils/chapters received grants of up to $5,000 to support their participation in a wide range of community outreach programs.
-These included the establishment of a veterans’ court in Montana; refurbishment of Camp Hometown Heroes in Wisconsin for the children of fallen first-responders, including active duty military parents; an adaptive snow sports program in Maine; and six different military and veteran outreach programs in Florida.
+These included the establishment of a veterans’ court in Montana; refurbishment of Camp Hometown Heroes in Wisconsin for the children of fallen military members; an adaptive snow sports program in Maine; and six different military and veteran outreach programs in Florida.